jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   ``datetime.datetime.now().year`` returns the ``year`` :ref:`attribute<AttributeError>` of the ``datetime`` :ref:`object<classes>` returned by the now_ :ref:`method<functions>` of the ``datetime`` :ref:`class<classes>`, from the datetime_ :ref:`module<ModuleNotFoundError>`.
 If you are confused, do not worry, that was a lot of terminology, it is explained in more detail when I :ref:`test AttributeError<test_attribute_error>` and :ref:`classes`

-  ..
-ADMONITION:: I can also use the today_ :ref:`method<functions>` to get the same value
+  .. attention:: I can also use the today_ :ref:`method<functions>` to get the same value

     .. code-block:: python
       :lineno-start: 6